 The following information will help minimize the inconvenience and danger of severe weather and provide updated information regarding service restoration in the event of severe weather or other emergency situation.
 You can also visit the National Weather Service and FEMA for additional storm updates in your area.

 - From your service address, call us.

-- When the automated attendant asks why you are calling, say, for example, “My cable is out,” or “Repair.”
-If there is a known outage, you will hear a message notifying you of that and asking whether you want to be notified when service is restored.
+- When the automated attendant asks why you’re calling, say, for example, “My cable is out,” or “Repair.”
+If there’s a known outage, you’ll hear a message notifying you of the outage and asking whether you want to be notified when service is restored.
 You might be asked to provide your telephone number.
-If we are unaware of any outages, you will be connected with an agent.
+If we’re unaware of any outages, you’ll be connected with an agent.

 If your power is out, first call your power company or visit their website.
 Even if you have power at home, power outages in your area may be affecting our network and delaying restoration of services If you’ve determined that there are no Spectrum or power outages in your area, you can troubleshoot your Spectrum services.